Parth018/CineVisionMicroserviceProject-main/README.md

 # Full Stack Web Project with Microservices
-This project is a full-stack web application project and it was created with Java and React.
+This project is a full-stack web application project and it was created with Java and React.<br/>
 Spring Cloud was used in this project to create the microservice architecture.
 Detailed explanations of the services in the microservice architecture